solvvy/redact-pii/README.md

 #### Google DLP content size limit

-The Google DLP service has a content size limit of 524288.
+The Google DLP service has a content size limit of 524288 bytes.
 If the input is over this limit, the `GoogleDLPRedactor` will by default automatically split the content into smaller batches and then combine the results together again.
 If this behavior is undesired, it can be disabled by setting the `disableAutoBatchWhenContentSizeExceedsLimit` option flag to
 true: